generationtech/rust-RustyToolbox/rustynail/README.md

   -h, --help                    output usage information
 ```

+##### Config File

-Uses a config file if present.
-If during RustyNail operation the config file changes, the program will re-read the config file and make adjustments as needed.
-Any command-line options override config file entries unless `--forcecfg` is specified
+Uses a JSON config file if present.
+Options are named the same as command-line ones and merged with those command line options (`--forcecfg` causes config file to take precedence over command-line options if there are conflicts).
+During RustyNail operation, if the file changes, application will re-read config file and make adjustments as needed.

 `rustytoolbox.json`